Equivariant toric geometry and Euler-Maclaurin formulae: Introduction

 In Section \ref{sec:4}, we apply localization techniques in $\bT$-equivariant $K$- and (Borel-Moore) homology theories of toric varieties, due to Brion-Vergne \cite{BrV2} and, resp., Brylinski-Zhang \cite{BZ}, for the calculation of the $\bT$-equivariant motivic Chern and Hirzebruch classes in the toric context.
+In this section the fan $\Sig$ need not to be simplicial.